I’ll be honest: I sometimes judged mothers I saw in public who gave their babies formula before I had my son.

-I’ll be honest: before I had my son, I used to sometimes judge mothers I saw in public who gave their babies formula.
-My mom instilled upon me the importance of natural birth and breastfeeding from a very young age (I have a picture of me breastfeeding one of my baby dolls when I was two and a half).
+My mom taught me the importance of natural birth and breastfeeding from a very young age.
+There's a picture of me breastfeeding one of my baby dolls when I was two and a half.

-Braeden’s natural birth went as planned.
-We never foresaw what happened next because everyone kept telling us he was “term” and there shouldn’t be any complications.
+But we never foresaw what happened next because during labor, everyone kept telling us he was “term” and there shouldn’t be any complications.

 It’s inconceivable how quickly the happiest moment in your life can turn into the scariest.

-Within twenty-four hours Braeden was in the NICU, doing all of the things preemies often do: not being able to regulate blood sugar, jaundice, weight loss, and concerns of infection.
+He did all of the things preemies often do: not being able to regulate blood sugar, jaundice, weight loss, and infection concerns.

 After twenty-four hours in the NICU, followed by two nights and three days in the hospital, a lot of time spent with lactation nurses, and one meeting with a pediatrician, we were sent home.

-We were told to wake our son for feedings every two-three hours but there wasn’t a need to continue with SNS feedings because he had a “perfect latch.”
+We were told to wake our son for feedings every two-three hours.
+But he didn’t need to continue with SNS feedings because he had a “perfect latch.”

 Why oh why didn’t I take a breastfeeding class?

-I was a new mom full of guilt because I had been unintentionally starving my infant.
+I was a new mom full of guilt because I was unintentionally starving my infant.

-It wasn’t until the follow-up appointment, 9 days after Braeden’s birth, that a nurse realized that “perfect latch” didn’t have much going on behind it.
-She handed me a nipple shield and I can’t even describe how amazing it was to finally feel my son pull at my nipple.
+It wasn’t until the follow-up appointment, 9 days after Braeden’s birth, that a nurse realized that the “perfect latch” didn’t have much behind it.
+She handed me a nipple shield, and I can’t even describe how amazing it was to finally feel my son pull at my nipple.

 We were required to bring our son to bi-weekly weight checks to prove he was thriving.
-This was emotionally taxing but his weight was slowing increasing, although not quite fast enough.
+This was emotionally taxing, but his weight was slowly increasing, although not quite fast enough.
 We were told we had to start supplementing with formula.

 We initially requested a milk bank prescription but were told we couldn’t have one because it was against their policy.
-We looked into it on our own but realized we couldn’t afford it.
+We looked into it independently but realized we couldn’t afford it.

 I kept pumping and gave him as much as I could produce along with the formula.

-Formula immediately plumed him up and after four more weight checks, we were cut free from the medical system.
+The formula immediately plumed him up, and after four more weight checks, we were cut free from the medical system.
 We could finally just go to regular pediatric appointments like most parents experience.

-With only two months of maternity leave, I had to go back to work.
+I had to return to work with only two months of maternity leave.
 I brought my pump and pumped twice a day.
 My son was far more attached to his bottle because of its easy flow.

 Breastfeeding became less of a time for us to bond and more of me trying to remain calm while he didn’t want to latch.
 I would often experience IBS.
-I watched my other friends breastfeed with ease and became resentful while they remained so supportive of me.
+I watched my other friends breastfeed easily and became resentful while they remained supportive of me.

 After five months of trying to get off this breastfeeding detour and be able to exclusively breastfeed, I was emotionally exhausted.